PaddlePaddle/PLSC/README.md

 If you want to use customed dataset, you can arrange your data according to the above format.

-### 3.3 Transform between original image files and bin files
+### 3.3 Transform Between Original Image Files and Bin Files

 If you want to convert original image files to `bin` files used directly for training process, you can use the following command to finish the conversion.